Families of Two Fallen North Dakota Soldiers are Visited by a Tribute Group Traveling Cross-Country

 22 days and over 4,000 miles: that’s what it takes for the Fallen Soldiers Memorial Tribute bikers to ride from coast to coast.

-They started out in Oregon and will finish up at Arlington National Cemetary in Washington D.C.
+They started out in Oregon and will finish up at Arlington National Cemetary in Virginia.

 KX News witnessed day six, as the group stopped in Bismarck to greet two North Dakota families, who lost loved ones in the line of duty.